© Olivier Chamard Photography

 Dr Sandesh Sivakumaran is University Reader in International Law, Fellow of the Lauterpacht Centre for International Law and Fellow of St Edmund’s College at the University of Cambridge.
 He is notably the author of The Law of Non-International Armed Conflict (Oxford University Press, 2012).

 Established in 2007 by the Faculty of Law of the University of Geneva and the Graduate Institute, the Geneva Academy of IHL and Human Rights (geneva-academy.ch) is a research and teaching center which focuses on clarifying IHL, strengthening human rights protection, and developing the areas of complementarity between IHL and international human rights law.
-It has conducted research on armed non-state actors for the past 10 years and is the leading research organisation of the project.
-It hosts the Principal Investigator of the project, Dr. Annyssa Bellal.
+It hosted the principal investigator until December 2021.

-Geneva Call (genevacall.org) is the main NGO partner of the project.
-Geneva Call has a unique leading position in the field of humanitarian engagement with armed non-state actors (ANSAs).
+Geneva Call was an NGO partner of the project.
+Geneva Call has a leading position in the field of humanitarian engagement with armed non-state actors (ANSAs).
 A neutral, impartial and independent humanitarian organization dedicated at promoting respect for IHL, Geneva Call has engaged more than 150 ANSAs worldwide since its establishment in 2000.
-It hosts the two Co-Investigators of the project, Pascal Bongard and Ezequiel Heffes.
+It hosts the Co-investigator Dr Ezequiel Heffes.